Virginia State Police: Patrol Cars

 Prior to 1928, inspectors only used automobiles once they had seized a vehicle used to transport illegal whiskey and it had been released to the Division for enforcement purposes by the courts.
 Fords became the first issued patrol vehicles in 1928.
-In 1932 white Chevrolet roadsters and white motorcycles were purchased and became known as the "Great White Fleet".
+In 1932, white Chevrolet roadsters and white motorcycles were purchased and became known as the "Great White Fleet".
 Fords and Chevys were the main staple of the patrol force in the 1930s and early 1940s.
 In 1945 post-war acquisitions of police vehicles were rare and troopers made arrangements to purchase vehicles wherever they could.
 Buicks and Pontiacs supplemented the fleet until auto manufacturers resumed normal production.

-In 1948 the Department adopted the distinctive blue and gray paint scheme for all vehicles.
-Later in 1952 reflective markings were adopted and used for all marked vehicles.
+In 1948, the Department adopted the distinctive blue and gray paint scheme for all vehicles.
+Later in 1952, reflective markings were adopted and used for all marked vehicles.
 Those same markings are still in use today.

 During the 1940s, 50's, 60's, 70's, and 80's the Department purchased Fords, Chevy's, Chryslers, and Plymouths for use as patrol cars.
 Ford's and Chevy's were used mainly used in the 90's and 2000's.
 Dodge Chargers were introduced into the fleet in 2006.

 Red emergency lights were in use until 1985 and then were replaced with blue emergency lights.
 Bar lights were phased onto vehicles in 1988 replacing the single "bubble gum" light.
 "TROOPER" decals were added to the front fenders of patrol cars in 1995.
 In 1999, the Department adopted Ford's silver, replacing the traditional paint scheme's gray.
 Only the hood, roof and trunk were painted blue.
-This was due to budget constraints and that Ford stop using that particular gray paint.
+This was due to budget constraints and that Ford stopped using that particular gray paint.
 "Slicktop" Chevrolet Impalas were put into use beginning in 2001.
 Seven "slicktop" 2002 Chevrolet 9C1 Camaros were put into service in high traffic areas in 2002.

-In 2006 the Department purchased 30+ Hemi V8 Dodge Chargers and for the first time since 1948 adopted new graphics for the marked and slicktop Chargers.
+In 2006, the Department purchased 30+ Hemi V8 Dodge Chargers and for the first time since 1948 adopted new graphics for the marked and slicktop Chargers.

-In 2008 the Virginia State Police's Dodge Charger was Law and Order Magazine's Police Vehicle Design Winner for State and Federal Agencies.
+In 2008, the Virginia State Police's Dodge Charger was Law and Order Magazine's Police Vehicle Design Winner for State and Federal Agencies.